ferranfg/mpl-publisher/readme.txt

 = 1.3.0 =
 - Added EPUB3.0 as output format
 - Upload a Book Cover
-- Added meta information about the generator
+- Added meta-information about the generator
 - Corrected Spanish and Catalan translations

 = 1.2.0 =
 - New default book style
 - Added Spanish and Catalan translation
-- Replace Twig with illuminate/view as view engine
+- Replace Twig with illuminate/view as the view engine
 - Fix duplicate ID chapter

 = 1.1.0 =